ThomasVestergaard/RemoteEntity/README.md

 The implementation of these two dependencies are put in a seperate nuget package.
 You can make your own implementations by implementing the IEntityStorage and IEntityPubSub interfaces.

+# Roadmap
+In no particular order
+- Standalone UI tool for browsing entities
+- Helper methods for easy DI integration and hooking into the Microsoft eco system
+- NATS/Jetstream backend using streams and KV store
+- Metrics logger
+- Serialization abstraction.
+Default to System.Json